2020, Vol. 7 Issue 1, Part A

 How to cite this article:

-Preeti Chaudhary and Ranjana Verma.
+Preeti Chaudhary, Ranjana Verma.
 Evaluation of phytochemicals, sensory acceptability and storage stability of frozen food products of exotic vegetables.
-International Journal of Fauna and Biological Studies.
-2020; 7(1): 19-24.
+Int J Fauna Biol Stud 2020;7(1):19-24.